-The number of breaks recorded on the Kalgoorlie-Boulder gas distribution network over the review period is shown in the graph below.
+The number of breaks recorded on the Albany gas distribution network over the review period is shown in the graph below.

-In 2005, the total number of mains breaks was zero.
-In 2006 the total number of mains breaks at 1 registered as 0.6/100 km of main.
-These totals are well below the AGN's internal maximum KPI target of 3/100 km main.
+In 2005, the total number of mains breaks at 3 registered as 2/100 km of main.
+In 2006 the total number of breaks at 8 registered as 5.4/100 km of main.
+The total for 2005 is within AGN's internal maximum KPI target of 3/100 km main, but the 2006 total is above that.

-As noted in the chart above, all of the total breaks that occurred over the review period were predominantly services (12).
-AMM staff advised that the One Call Dial-before-U-Dig is widely promoted by all utilities (gas, water, electricity and telcos).
+As noted in the chart above, all of the total breaks that occurred over the review period were predominantly services (37).
+AMM staff advised that the OneCall Dial-before-U-Dig is widely promoted by all utilities (gas, water, electricity and telcos).
 AGN believes the promotion is very effective, which if evident from the fact that there was only one incident of damage to mains.

-AAM contends that it is not practical to promote One Call Dial-before-U-Dig to customers to reduce the number of breaks on service connections within private properties.
+AAM contends that it is not practical to promote OneCall Dial-before-U-Dig to customers to reduce the number of breaks on service connections within private properties.